 Introduction to Laboratory Safety - Computer-based Training

-"Learn-by-Doing" Laboratory Safety Training Class
+STARS Laboratory Safety Training Class

-This course is taught by occupational safety and health professionals A broad range of laboratory topics covered including:
+This course is taught by occupational safety and health professionals.
+A broad range of laboratory topics covered including:

 • principles of biosafety